Site icon American Oil & Gas Historical Society

 “Nuclear Energy: Good Start for Gasbuggy,” proclaimed the December 22, 1967, TIME magazine.
 The Department of Energy, which had hoped for much higher production, determined that Tritium radiation contaminated the gas.
 It flared — burned off — the gas during production tests that lasted until 1973.
 Tritium is a naturally occurring radioactive form of hydrogen.

-A 2012 the Nuclear Regulatory Commission report noted, “Tritium emits a weak form of radiation, a low-energy beta particle similar to an electron.
+A 2012 Nuclear Regulatory Commission report noted, “Tritium emits a weak form of radiation, a low-energy beta particle similar to an electron.
 The tritium radiation does not travel very far in air and cannot penetrate the skin.”

 A plaque marks the site of Project Gasbuggy in the Carson National Forest, 90 miles northwest of Santa Fe, New Mexico.

-According to Nelson, radioactive contamination from the flaring “was miniscule compared to the fallout produced by atmospheric weapons tests in the early 1960s.”
+According to Nelson, radioactive contamination from the flaring “was minuscule compared to the fallout produced by atmospheric weapons tests in the early 1960s.”
 From the well site, Holcomb called the test a success.
 “The well produced more gas in the year after the shot than it had in all of the seven years prior,” he said.

 In 2008, the Energy Department’s Office of Legacy Management assumed responsibility for long-term surveillance and maintenance at the Gasbuggy site.
 A marker placed at the Gasbuggy site by the Department of Energy in November 1978 reads: